DrkSephy/drksephy.github.io/_posts/2015-02-21-fullstackjs.md

 #### Wrapping up

-Go

 If you've made it this far, congratulations!
 You've successfully developed an application in which you've built your own RESTful API using ExpressJS, NodeJS and a client in AngularJS to consume our API.
+While we have only covered a single API endpoint and only use GET requests, you should now have some intuition on how to extend this application.

+For those interested in a broader application which covers more endpoints of the Github API, feel free to [check out Git-Techetium](https://github.com/DrkSephy/git-technetium), which covers endpoints such as commits, issues opened, issues closed, issues assigned, pull requests, lines of code and more.

+Thanks for reading!